lootie/gridinterppy/README.md

 [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
 To install Julia, download a generic binary from the [JuliaLang site](https://julialang.org/) and [add it to your path](https://julialang.org/downloads/platform/).
-To install Julia packages required for multitaperpy, open up Python interpreter then run:
+To install Julia packages required for gridinterppy, open up Python interpreter then run:

 ```
 >>> import gridinterppy